December 1 REWARD OF OBEDIENCE

-Sometimes athletes are called the Savior of a team.
+Sometimes a person is called the Savior of a team, whether it be a sports team or a business.
 Many times this is before they have done anything.
-The expectation is that they will deliver the team from mediocrity and make them winners.
+The expectation is that they will deliver the team or business from mediocrity and make them winners.
 It doesn’t always work out.
-But one time it did.
+But one time, it did.
 He was called Savior before He did anything.
 He came to deliver us from our sins and set us free.
 It has worked out wonderfully for those who will accept Him.
 Is He your Savior?

 December 26 WELL ROUNDED